Night of the Blood Beast: Plot

 The team tries to call for further assistance, but find the radio is no longer working.
 Randall heads outside to check the power transformers, and is attacked by a large creature hiding in the underbrush around the station.
 Randall fires a few shots at the creature with his pistol and escapes unscathed.
 Although he did not get a good look at the creature, he describes it to the rest of the team as similar in size to a bear.
 Later, the team finds the infirmary has been trashed and Corcoran's body is gone.
-They initially believe the creature has broken in and stole the corpse, but are shocked to instead find Corcoran has mysteriously regained consciousness.
+They initially believe the creature has broken in and stolen the corpse, but are shocked to instead find Corcoran has mysteriously regained consciousness.
 Upon checking his blood again, there is no trace of the mysterious cells from before, but after investigating Corcoran's body, they find the cells have changed into lizard-like fetuses and entered into his abdominal cavity.
 The creature later breaks into the lab again, this time killing Dr. Wyman and taking part of his head.
 Randall and Dunlap are initially suspicious that Corcoran was involved in the death, which he denies, but it appears he has some sort of telepathic connection with the creature.
 Despite Wyman's death, Corcoran does not believe the creature is evil, but rather simply misunderstood.
 He implores the others to give the creature a chance to explain its actions and asks that they not condemn it as a monster simply because it is different.